igorfaria/CSSTool/docs/index.md

 #### Another CSS tool in CSS.

-This is a <strong>CSS optimizer</strong> that parse CSS code into an set of associatives arrays, allowing to manipulate the CSS with PHP and execute the magic, outputing as a text or into a file.
+This is a <strong>CSS optimizer</strong> that parse CSS code into an set of associatives arrays, allowing to manipulate the CSS with PHP and execuop the magic of optimization, outputing as a text or into a file.
 <br><br>

 #### Optimize
-- Minify
+- Minify replacing multiple spaces, break lines and last semicolons
 - Remove zeros when it is not needed (0.3s -> .3s)
 - Colors rgb to hex (*rgb(255,255,255)* -> *#fff*)
 - Colors hls to hex (*hsl(236, 0%, 0%)* -> *#000*)